Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

 An interesting question is: what sets the fundamental limit in sensitivity at the quantum level?
-The field of quantum metrology seeks to find these fundamental limits through use of quantum Fisher information (QFI) which is a metric of intrinsic accuracy, and only depends on the input state.
+The field of quantum metrology seeks to find these fundamental limits through use of quantum Fisher information (QFI) which is a metric of intrinsic accuracy (assuming all unknown variables can be traced to SI units), and only depends on the input state.
 It is formally defined via the Cram{\'e}r-Rao bound as the inverse of the variance of a measurable property, in this case, phase.
 A high QFI ensures greater precision.
 The QFI cannot reveal the underlying measurement protocol to obtain such limits, but one may test a measurement protocol by computing its associated classical Fisher information (CFI).
 The CFI takes into account both the input state and the extractable information from the measurement scheme, and may or may not meet the QFI bound~\cite{armata_quantum_2017,schneiter_optimal_2020}.

-In \cite{qvarfort_enhanced_2019} the CFI for a homodyne measurement of a quantum levitated nanosphere using continuous optomechanical transduction is calculated, which they compare with the CFI for a typical atom interferometry setup.
+In {\cite{Qvarfort2018}} the CFI for a homodyne measurement of a quantum levitated nanosphere using continuous optomechanical transduction is calculated, which they compare with the CFI for a typical atom interferometry set-up.
 Over five orders of magnitude improvement in sensitivity is predicted for a levitated optomechanical oscillator versus a cloud of $10^{5}$ atoms, shown in the lower portion of Table~\ref{tab:comparison}.
 This clearly highlights the potential competitive advantage in quantum levitated optomechanics, including the relative ease in preparing a single macro-sized object over a dense cloud of atoms.
+However, we stress that such a claim requires further work to improve the accuracy of optomechanical sensors, involving precise calibration of mass and frequency to SI standards. cold atom measurements are intrinsically traceable.